aitoralmeida/c4a_data_repository/README.md

 This repository contains two projects.

 1. LinkedDataInterface: An interface to infer new statements using a RuleEngine Reasoner and to serve it with SPARQL, Linked Data client or HTML endpoints.
-2. RestApiInterface: A REST API interface to manage some user personal information in a POSTGRESQL relational database.
+2. RestApiInterface: A REST API interface to manage some user personal information in a PostgreSQL relational database.

 For more information, please read each project README.